MrAlekDk/mandatatory2/README.md

 # mandatory2
-The sencond mandatory assignment for my NodeJS course
+The second mandatory assignment for my NodeJS course

 The project is a webshop, where I picked a French theme.